probe-lab/website/content.en/measurements/ipfsdht/_index.md

 These peers act as DHT servers and record provider records pointing to content available from other peers in the network.

-Note that the x-axis in the following plot is represented using a log scale, which emphasizes the relatively smaller populations of software agents compared to the much larger use of Kubo (previously known as go-ipfs) within the DHT.

 {{< plotly json="../../plots/top-dhtserver-agents-latest.json" height="800px" >}}

+Note that the x-axis in the above plot is represented using a log scale, which emphasizes the relatively smaller populations of software agents compared to the much larger use of Kubo (previously known as go-ipfs) within the DHT.

 ### Kubo Breakdown